c006/yii2-alias-url/README.md

 ``public static $convertAll = TRUE;``

-If false any other links on the page will not use aliases.
+If false any other links on the page will skip AliasUrl.

-The private URL will used instead.
+**.htaccess** [required]

+>
+    RewriteEngine on
+    RewriteBase /
+    # If a directory or a file exists, use the request directly
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    # Otherwise forward the request to index.php
+    RewriteRule . index.php

 Usage
 -----